Detection prospects of long-lived quirk pairs at the LHC far detectors: Introduction

 \section{Introduction}

 Many models of new physics beyond the Standard Model (SM) introduce new SU(N) gauge symmetries along with the SM gauge group.
 These models, such as folded supersymmetry~\cite{Burdman:2006tz,Burdman:2008ek}, twin Higgs framework~\cite{Chacko:2005pe,Craig:2015pha,Serra:2019omd}, and quirky little Higgs~\cite{Cai:2008au}, can provide dark matter candidates, account for neutrino oscillation, and address the gauge hierarchy problem of the SM.
-We call a particle a quirk if it is charged under both the SM gauge group and the new confining SU(N) gauge group and has a mass ($m_\mathcal{Q}$) much larger than the SU(N) confinement scale ($\Lambda$).
-The quirk, due to the conserved SU(N) symmetry, can only be pair-produced at the colliders through the SM gauge couplings.
-Unlike the QCD quark, the gauge flux tube between two quirks of a pair can have a macroscopic length~\cite{Kang:2008ea}, causing the quirk trajectory to oscillate during the propagation.
+We call a particle a quirk if it is charged under both the SM gauge group and the new confining SU(N) gauge group and has a mass ($m_\mathcal{Q}$) much larger than the SU(N) confinement scale ($\Lambda$). {Owing to the conservation of SU(N) gauge symmetry, quirks at colliders are exclusively produced in pairs as singlets of the new gauge group, facilitated by the Standard Model (SM) gauge couplings.} Unlike the QCD quark, the gauge flux tube between two quirks of a pair can have a macroscopic length~\cite{Kang:2008ea}, causing the quirk trajectory to oscillate during the propagation.
 The order of oscillation amplitude in the center of mass (c.m.) frame of the quirk pair is roughly estimated as

 Assuming the quirk mass around the electroweak scale, for the infracolor confinement scale $\Lambda \lesssim \mathcal{O}(10)$ eV, the infracolor force is too weak to induce any observable effects on the quirk trajectory due to the finite spatial resolution of the detector.
 The trajectory of each charged quirk traveling through the tracker system can only be reconstructed as a normal helical track.
 Such a signature is found to be stringently constrained by the heavy stable charged particle searches at the LHC~\cite{Farina:2017cts}.
-On the other hand, when $\Lambda \gtrsim \mathcal{O}(10)$ MeV, the quirk-pair system oscillates intensely after production and quickly loses its kinetic energy through photon and (infracolor) glueball radiations.
-Eventually, the quirk pair at rest annihilates into the SM particles in a short time period.
-Such quirk signals are stringently constrained by the heavy resonance searches at the LHC~\cite{Cheung:2008ke,Harnik:2008ax,Harnik:2011mv,Fok:2011yc,Chacko:2015fbc,Capdevilla:2019zbx,Curtin:2021spx}.
+On the other hand, when $\Lambda \gtrsim \mathcal{O}(10)$ MeV, the quirk-pair system oscillates intensely after production and quickly loses its kinetic energy {through photon, (infracolor) glueball, and QCD hadron radiations}. {Upon transitioning to the ground state, the quirk pair may annihilate into SM particles, thereby imposing constraints derived from heavy resonance searches at the LHC~\cite{Cheung:2008ke,Harnik:2008ax,Harnik:2011mv,Fok:2011yc,Chacko:2015fbc,Capdevilla:2019zbx,Curtin:2021spx}.}